What are designated balances and reserves?

 Reserves for economic uncertainty are intended to provide a prudent reserve ranging from to three to six months of operating costs to sustain operations during potential recessionary cycles or state budget fluctuations.

 By policy, reserves are maintained for CSU operating activities, which include student housing, campus parking, student unions, health facilities, university and educational operating activities, among others.

-Current reserves for economic uncertainty are much less than the goal, with existing reserves in this category representing about one month of operating costs compared to the three to six month policy guideline.
+Total reserves for economic uncertainty fall below policy guidelines, with existing reserves in this category representing about one month of operating costs, which is much less than the three to six month policy guideline.
 Additional information is provided below regarding reserve levels.